-Appreciate the uses of epidemiologic research in identifying hazardous agents, evaluating

-  environmental injustice, and in setting health and safety standards; and
+- Appreciate the uses of epidemiologic research in identifying hazardous agents, evaluating environmental injustice, and in setting health and safety standards; and

-  - Communicate epidemiologic concepts, methods, and findings to community groups, labor unions,

-  health professionals, government agencies, and employers.
+- Communicate epidemiologic concepts, methods, findings, and recommendations to community groups, labor unions, health professionals, government agencies, employers and other stakeholders.

-  Students specializing in occupational or environmental epidemiology who satisfactorily complete the

-  PhD also should be able to:
+Students specializing in occupational or environmental epidemiology who satisfactorily complete the PhD also should be able to:

-  - Understand the principles of exposure assessment and collaborate with specialists from the

-  relevant fields to assess exposure for epidemiologic research;
+- Understand the principles of exposure assessment and collaborate with specialists from the relevant fields to assess exposure for epidemiologic research;